Michaelvasandani/cse15l-lab-reports/laberport3.md

 plos//pmed.0020281.txt
 plos//pmed.0020242.txt
 ```
 * Using `-type f` instructs the computer to look for regular files only.
 This is useful for operations that should be applied specifically to files, such as searching for files by name or extension.
+This is useful if you want to specifically filter for only files instead of directories.

 ### 3. `-iname`
 * example 1: